godobject/user-choices-pathname/README.md

 * Automatically testable through RSpec.
 * Intended to be used with Ruby 1.9.3 or higher.
 * Cryptographically signed gem and git tags.
+* This library was developed as part of the Spaces project.

 Synopsis
 --------